Code-Institute-Submissions/simon-game-12/README.md

 ### Features left to implement

 - limited tries
+  - wanted to add limited tries depends on the dificulty
 - statistics
   - add more colors to statistisc modal depends on the score.
 Also `sort()` the results by the score
 - different themes
+  - old style design will be added in future
 - when loading the game the sequence is played again and this can be used to cheat the game.
-However, I did not want skip this as after a while user will probably forget the sequence I left it like that.
+  - However, I did not want skip this as after a while user will probably forget the sequence anjd therefore I left it like that.
 - limit sequence replays
-  - did not add it as you can play the sequence when game is loaded so it can be cheated anyway
+  - did not add it as user can play the sequence when game is loaded so it can be cheated anyway
 - game settings should not be global and I should hook the setting to each individual profile.
 This way the user can get scored based on the setting

 ### What could be done better

 - error hadling
   - right none minimum to none.
 Also not enough feedback to user if something goes wrong
-- the whole JS was tested manualy.
-More automated tests
+- the whole JS was tested manualytherefore more automated tests
 - score system is very basic
 - load game should show (as soon as implemented) what setting the user plays on
-- README.md
+- `README.md`
-  - unfortunately the README could be writen in more details
+  - unfortunately the README could be writen in more details due to the time left for the project

 [**To top**](#Table-of-Contents)